hackeziah/app-core/README.md

       - Activate the virtual environment
          Command: venv\Scripts\activate
          Command LINUX: source venv\Scripts\activate
          - Install the packages using PIP Command: pip install -r requirements.txt
+   > If you want to clean the database do the following:
+      - Delete the (address_book.db)
+   > Delete the file in revision folder (pycache and .py)
+   - Then RUN "alembic revision --autogenerate" to generate new migration
-   - Then RUN the project using: uvicorn main:app
+   - Then RUN the project using: "uvicorn main:app"

 Technology use:
    - FastAPI